inouemoby/WCSim/README.md

 ## Validation Webpage

-WCSim uses Travis CI to perform build and physics tests for each pull request and commit.
+WCSim uses GitHub Actions CI to perform build and physics tests for each pull request and commit.
 The scripts it runs can be found at https://github.com/WCSim/Validation

 The output can be found at: https://wcsim.github.io/Validation/